aseelad/Coronavirus-Public-Arabic-Twitter-Data-Set/README.md

 # Coronavirus-Public-Arabic-Twitter-Data-Set

 The repostory contains a collection of Arabic Tweet IDs associated with the novel coronavirus COVID-19.
-The dataset contains data collected from Janueary 1st 2020.
+The dataset contains data collected from December 1st 2019 until April 11th 2020.
 We used Crimson Hexagon a social media analytic platform that provides paid data stream access.
 To comply with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), we are only publicly releasing the Tweet IDs of the collected Tweets.
 The data is released for non-commercial research use.
 The total number of tweets collected until now is 3,800,855.

 # Data Organization

 The Tweet-IDs are organized as follows:

-- TweetIDs files are orgnized in folders indicating the differnt types of hasgtahg topics - explained below.
+- TweetIDs files are orgnized in folders indicating the year and month of the collection.
-- Indivusal topic files contains a collection of files for hastags realted to that topic.
+- Indivusal Tweet-ID files contains a collection of Tweet IDs, all follow the same structure.
-- Each file is prefixed with "coronavirus-tweet-id-HASHTAG NAME".
+- Each file is prefixed with "coronavirus-tweet-id-" followed by YEAR-Month-DAY.

 # Dataset Discrption